paulsengroup/hictk/docs/installation_src.rst

 * MSVC 19.12+

 Based on our testing, hictk binaries compiled on Linux using Clang are noticeably faster than those compiled with GCC.
-For this reason we recommend building hictk using a modern version of Clang whenever possible.
+For this reason, we recommend building hictk using a modern version of Clang whenever possible.

 Furthermore, the following tools are required: